The Pilot Episode: What Makes a Great First Impression?

 4. Establish the Central Question

 The best pilots end with a question the audience needs answered.
 In The OA's pilot, the question is: what happened to her, and is she telling the truth?
-In Startup's pilot, the question is: will Nick survive the impossible position he's been put in?
-The question is the hook — and it's the reason viewers come back for Episode 2.
+In Startup's pilot, the question is: will Nick survive the impossible position he has been put in?
+The question is the hook — and it is the reason viewers come back for Episode 2.

 Pilot Mistakes That Kill Shows